 Prior to version 1.0 of the CityGML standard, material and texture information of surface objects was modelled using the TexturedSurface concept.
 This concept was however replaced by the Appearance module in CityGML 1.0 and therefore is marked deprecated.
 Although the CityGML specification disadvises the use of the TexturedSurface concept, it is still allowed even in CityGML 2.0 datasets.
 The Importer/Exporter can parse and interpret TexturedSurface information but will automatically convert this information losslessly into the Appearance module.
-Since TextureSurface information is not organized into themes but a theme is mandatory in the context of the Appearance module, the user has to define a theme that shall be used in the conversion process [2].
+Since TextureSurface information is not organized into themes but a theme is mandatory in the conversion process [2].
 The default value is rgbTexture.